CRIAW-ICREF is a not for profit charity that is governed by a Board of Directors.

 Nicole Beier, Secretary (Oct.
 2017 – Sept.
 2020, Oct.
 2020 – Sept.
 2023)

-Nicole has a BA (Hons.) in Human Rights from Carleton University and has dedicated 10 years to volunteering with various human rights organizations including: Amnesty International, CRIAW, Oxfam Canada, Engineers without Borders, and CycleTO.
-Nicole was the founding Co-Chair of the Oxfam in Toronto Community Group and the special events fundraiser for Wellspring Cancer Support Foundation, has been published in THIS Magazine, and most recently founded a feminist book club.
-Nicole holds a BA (Hons.) in Human Rights and an MPPA from the School of Public Policy and Administration program at Carleton University where she is focusing her studies on human rights, gender justice and social policy.
+Nicole is a policy, communications and fundraising specialist based in Toronto, ON.
+She has dedicated the last 10 years to feminist gender justice campaigns at various human rights organizations including: Amnesty International, CRIAW, Oxfam Canada, Engineers without Borders, and CycleTO.
+Nicole was the founding Co-Chair of the Oxfam in Toronto Community Group, the special events fundraiser for Wellspring Cancer Support Foundation, has been published in THIS Magazine, and most recently founded a feminist book club.
+Nicole holds a BA (Hons.) in Human Rights and an MPPA from the School of Public Policy and Administration, both from Carleton University.
+Nicole is currently working as a policy analyst at Parks and Recreation Ontario.